 7. Red Wing, MN – Another beloved Minnesota town, Red Wing sits on the water just south of the confluence of the Mississippi River and the St. Croix.
 It is characterized by looming bluffs, marinas, a historic downtown, and the omni-present Red Wing Shoe Company.
 Barn Bluff, just steps away from downtown, provides a chance to hike to a scenic overlook of the area.
 Also here – the World’s Largest Boot.

 6. Biwabik, MN – Especially in winter, the Iron Range town of Biwabik has the feel of a Swiss Alps mountain town.
 The facades of the buildings on the main drag all look Bavarian or Scandinavian in nature, due to the large population of Germans and Finnish here.
-Couple that with the nearby Embarrass Mountains, Honk the Moose, Giant’s Ridge Ski Resort, and the deep crevasses of the Iron Range mines, this town is nothing short of awesome.
+Combined with the nearby Embarrass Mountains, Honk the Moose, Giant’s Ridge Ski Resort, and the deep crevasses of the Iron Range mines, this town is nothing short of awesome.

 Image courtesy City-data.com